≡ Menu

 Which is nice…

 But typically, it isn’t what someone is looking for after they have been diagnosed with end-stage kidney failure.
 On the plus side, these “types” of products are generally pretty affordable.
-They will allow someone to purchase a large amount of ACCIDENT insurance for a relatively small amount of money.
+They will allow someone to purchase a large amount of ACCIDENT insurance for a relatively small amount.

 Guaranteed Issue Life Insurance